Remarkable Horses in Canada: Burmese

 Burmese was retired from public life in 1986.
 She was turned out to pasture at Windsor Castle where the Queen could see her frequently on visits.
 In 1990, at age 28, Burmese passed away and was buried on the grounds.

 To honour her equine partner, the Queen commissioned a bronze statue of herself mounted in classic sidesaddle on Burmese.
 The statue was unveiled in 2005 in front of the Saskatchewan Legislative building in Regina.

-Main article photo: Her Majesty Queen Elizabeth II riding Burmese at the Changing of The Colors ceremony in London.
-Photo: RCMP Historical Collection, RCMP Veterans Association
+Main photo: Her Majesty Queen Elizabeth II riding Burmese at the Changing of The Colors ceremony in London.
+Courtesy of RCMP Historical Collection, RCMP Veterans Association